janko-js/variants_text_tree/README.md

 <code>pretty-tree.pl >my-new-min-tree.txt</code>

-- The new minimalistic text tree should be in my-new-min-tree.txt
+- The new minimalistic text tree should then appear as a new content of my-new-min-tree.txt